naivebird/stock-price-prediction/README.md

 For small datasets, CSV is a good choice because it is human-readable and easy to work with.
 For large datasets, Parquet is a better choice because it is more efficient in terms of storage and read/write performance especially when using compression.
 Out of Parquet's compression types tested, zstd and gzip are good choices for a balance between compression size and read/write performance.
+For this assignment, CSV is good enough.

 ## Part 2